Gasparilla Island - Area & Real Estate Information

 So, "Big Brother" Boca Grande is also called "The Tarpon Fishing Capital of the World."
 What an incredible and exclusive name.
 But what does it mean?

-Every year in spring, thousands of fishers from all over the world are flocking to Gasparilla.
+Every year in spring, thousands of anglers from all over the world are flocking to Gasparilla.
 They all want to take part in the Tarpon fishing tournament to find out who is the best of the best.
-Their goal is to catch the biggest tarpon – which is a game fish.
-Nobody would want to eat such a bony fish, but the poor fish is part of the “craziness.”
+Their goal is to catch the biggest tarpon - which is a game fish by the way.
+Nobody would want to eat such a bony fish, but the poor fish is just part of the "craziness," and he needs to get through this every year.

 Nevertheless, Gasparilla is not only about fishing; ordinary beachcombers will have fun, too.
-Seven miles of Gasparilla Island’s sugar white sand beach invite sun-seekers to search for the ocean’s treasures.
+Seven miles of Gasparilla Island's sugar white sand beach invite sun-seekers to search for all kinds of ocean's treasures.

 Whatever you do, this island is just plain beautiful.
-Even if you do not want to live on the island, you should at least go there and soak up the “island spirit.”
-Get one of those 5,000 calory ice cones and watch the seahorses jump out of the water.
+Even if you do not want to live on the island you should at least go there and soak up the sun and the "island spirit."
+Get one of those 5,000 calorie ice cones and watch the seahorses jump out of the water.
 No seahorses?
 Well, they are not jumping, but they are there.
+We honestly saw them.

-Gasparilla Island State Park with the historic lighthouse, at the southern end of the island, is a birder’s paradise and the end of the string of Barrier Islands so far.
+Gasparilla Island State Park, with the historic lighthouse at the southern end of the island is a birder's paradise and not the end of the world but the end of the string of Barrier Islands so far.
 The deep-water channel between Gasparilla and Captiva Island is a real obstacle.
 No ferry, no boat, no nothing takes you to the other side.
+And the channel is deep and the current is dangerous.

 The island is easily accessible; a manned bridge connects the island with the mainland.
-They built a new bridge, and the new one is ready to go.
-No traffic pile-ups, beautiful.
-The new bridge is now so high that only sailboats need to request an opening.
+They built a new bridge.
+The bridge is higher, therefore, it has only to be open if really big power boats or sailboats want to go through.